Skip to main content

 Cannabis can only be legally purchased from licensed dispensaries.
 Unlicensed sellers, pop-up shops, and social media dealers are operating illegally.
 Their products are untested and potentially unsafe.

-Legal dispensaries like Studio 57 carry only lab-tested products from licensed cultivators and processors.
+Legal dispensaries like Studio 57 NY carry only lab-tested products from licensed cultivators and processors.
 Every product has batch-specific test results for potency and contaminants.
 When in doubt, ask to see the certificate of analysis (COA).

 Travel